Fair Trade Certification Process for Brands and Traders

 What is the price of Fair Trade Certified?

-The cost of participating in the Fair Trade Certified program depends on the products sourced, but you can anticipate three primary costs:
+The cost of becoming a licensed partner and participating in the fair trade certification process depends on the products sourced.
+You can anticipate three primary costs:

 - Fair Trade Premiums: These funds create Community Development Funds that benefit the farmers, fishers, and workers at the certified farm, factory, or fishery.